sense-i-co/docs/docs/LAUNCH.md

 5. Click on the [ **Home** ] button to return to the main screen.

 :::important
-If you used the above method to Load Connection(s), you can jump to the **[Home Page - Ready to Connect](https://sense-i.co/docs/LAUNCH#home-page---ready-to-connect)** section of this document.
+If you used the above method to Load Connection(s), you can skip to the **[Home Page - Ready to Connect](https://sense-i.co/docs/LAUNCH#home-page---ready-to-connect)** section of this document.
 :::